joaodd1590-sys/Token-Analyzer/README.md

 - Instant cached status and automatic reuse of the fastest RPC
 - Sticky navigation header that remains visible while scrolling
 - Lightweight live network pulse and risk-verdict hover interactions
+- Custom Arc network menu with Testnet active and Mainnet marked as Coming soon
+- Persistent visual selection for the active example contract
+- Confidence-aware verdicts: Likely Safe is reserved for official contracts
+- Runtime selector checks for mint, pause, blacklist, fees, trading limits and upgrades
+- Limited Assurance result when evidence is too weak for a positive safety verdict

 The analyzer combines direct contract calls, ERC-165 interface checks and ArcScan/Blockscout token data.
 Missing `decimals()` is not treated as an error for ERC-721 or ERC-1155 contracts.